bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 Database changes will be done using FlyWay Migrations.
 The process is the following:

-1. Create a branch of the repository, create a FlyWay migration SQL file in the `nr-bcwat/migrations/sql/` directory, and named in the following format
+1. Create a branch of the `main` branch of the repository, create a FlyWay migration SQL file in the `nr-bcwat/migrations/sql/` directory, and named in the following format
     ```
     vX.Y.Z__<description>.sql
     ```